About Mesothelioma Clinical Trials

 Phase 2 aims to determine the effectiveness of a treatment option.
 It ascertains how that treatment affects the area where the mesothelioma exists.
 The researchers examine whether there is disease response — either the cancer has regressed or stagnated in growth — and whether the same results can be reproduced in different patients.

-According to the FDA, phase 2 mesothelioma clinical trials can take up to two years to complete.
+According to the FDA, phase 2 trials can take up to two years to complete.

 Phase 3 is often the final phase of clinical testing, and the results from this phase could lead to the FDA approving the treatment.
 Phase 3 tests whether the experimental treatment has better benefits than standard therapies.
 The benefits must include both disease response and safety.